japandotorg/shinku/docs/cog.rst

 Using this system, you can selectively include or exclude features you want on your custom Cogs.

-``STANDARD_FEATURES`` in ``jishaku.cog`` holds all the features that an installation of jishaku is guaranteed to have by default.
+``STANDARD_FEATURES`` in ``shinku.cog`` holds all the features that an installation of shinku is guaranteed to have by default.
 Thus, you can make a cog without any optional features like so:

 .. code:: python3

     from discord.ext import commands

-    from jishaku.cog import STANDARD_FEATURES
+    from shinku.cog import STANDARD_FEATURES

     class CustomDebugCog(*STANDARD_FEATURES):
         pass